danbev/learning-wasi/notes/component-model.md

 ## WebAssembly Component Model
-The wasm spec provides a arch, platform, and languague indepedant format of executable code.
+The wasm spec provides a portable instruction set.
 Such a module can import functions from the host and export function to the host (and also memories and tables).
-This type of webassembly module will be called a core webassembly module:
+This type of webassembly module will be called a core webassembly
+module:
 ```
  Imports                    Exports
              +-------------+